 Below are some tips regarding ways in which you can protect your personal property in a divorce:

 Create an inventory of your valuables: The things you own are not just possessions; oftentimes, they have meaning and sentimental value.
 To protect these items and prevent them from ending up on the chopping block, you should create an inventory.
-Anything that was given directly to you, such as jewelry or heirlooms that have been passed down through generations of your family, belong to you.
+Anything that was given directly to you, such as family heirlooms that were passed down through generations of your family, belong to you.
 List and photograph all of these items and, after properly cataloguing them, move them to a safe place since it might be difficult to go back and retrieve them if you choose to leave the marital home.

 Obtain proof of inherited possessions or gifts: Having proof that verifies which items were given specifically to you will make it a lot easier to keep them.
 Ask a family member who gave you the item to provide written proof that provides as many details as possible, including when it was given to you.